Managing General Ledger Revenue Accruals

 Setting up an accrual account follows the same steps as a standard General Ledger Account.
 See Managing General Ledger Accounts for more details.
 Assigning a Group will let you query them in the GL Accounts listing grid.

-Step Two: Assign the GL Account as a Revenue Accrual Account
+Step Three: Assign the GL Account as a Revenue Accrual Account

 3. In the Account Type dropdown, select Revenue Accrual Account.